Custom Iron Hardware

-We offer the largest selection of old world style decorative screws, black wood screws, brass wood screws, square head lag screws, machine bolts, square head bolts, black lag bolts, round head bolts, decorative lag bolts, elevator bolts and carriage bolts.
+We offer the largest selection of old world style decorative screws, black wood screws, brass wood screws, square head lag screws, machine bolts, square head bolts, black lag bolts, round head bolts, decorative lag bolts, wrought iron bolts, elevator bolts and carriage bolts.
 These specialty fasteners are available in all standard sizes, such as, 1/4", 5/16", 3/8", 1/2", 5/8", and 3/4" diameter and various lengths from 3/4" up to 20" long.
 Our decorative screws are smaller sized wood screws in black, brass and bronze.
 The smooth, hammered, and pyramid hammered textures our company crafts elevates our square head and hex head lag bolts and through bolts to a designer taste making them versatile enough to accent all design styles, while adding the integrity of the structural fastener.
 Complete the look by pairing decorative bolts with square nuts or hex nuts in hammered textures and hand painted finishes.
 Dont forget to check out our best sellers the square cap nuts.

 Faux & Functioning

 Our iron hinge strap line based on historical replicas is unique in style and custom made to each order, although, we do have some in stock items that ship within a week.
 Our hinge straps have an option of being used as a faux decorative strap or a fully functioning pintle, butt, or barrel hinge.
 We also offer small cabinet, furniture, and trunk hinges.